Grammar-Aware Literate Generative Mathematical Programming with Compiler-in-the-Loop: Computational study

-The removal of the requirement of including literate-style comments in the generated models and of literate-style comments from examples in the RAG knowledge base did not seem to produce differences in accuracy with respect to the baseline; however, if one carefully inspects the models produced, a different picture emerges.
-Inspection of models generated (see TA-L and SM) confirms that literate-style comments induce better modelling practices (e.g. appropriate use of indexes, model-data separation) and, in general, make models more readable and auditable; while these aspects are not easily captured in metrics such as accuracy or compilation errors, they are nevertheless important.
-Overall, this ablation study confirms the importance of all mechanisms embedded in SyntAGM.
+Finally, in our study ablation of literate-style comments in the generated models and of literate-style comments from examples in the RAG knowledge base did not produce differences in accuracy with respect to the baseline.
+However, inspection of models generated (Figure \ref{fig:literate_ablation}) suggests that literate-style comments induce better modelling practices (e.g. appropriate use of indexes, model-data separation) and make models more readable and auditable.